kubestash/docs/docs/guides/volumesnapshot/statefulset/index.md

 **Verify CronJob:**

-If everything goes well, KubeStash will create a `CronJob` to take periodic `VolumeSnapshot` of `kubestash-demo-0` , `kubestash-demo-1` and `kubestash-demo-2` volumes of the StatefulSet with the schedule specified in `spec.schedule` field of `BackupConfiguration` object.
+Verify that KubeStash has created a `CronJob` with the schedule specified in `spec.sessions[*].scheduler.schedule` field of `BackupConfiguration` object.

-Verify that KubeStash has created a `CronJob` to trigger a periodic backup of the targeted `StatefulSet` by the following command,
+Check that the `CronJob` has been created using the following command,

 ```bash
 $ kubectl get cronjob -n demo